WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### More details

 At first wallet load, you can choose one of the coinjoin strategy profiles:

 ![Coinjoin Strategy](CoinjoinStrategy.png)

-By default, Wasabi starts automatically coinjoining the funds, or you can toggle to manual coinjoin start in the settings.
+By default, Wasabi starts automatically coinjoining received funds when the total value of the non-private coins is equal to or above the `Auto-start coinjoin threshold` (0.01 BTC by default).
+`Automatically start coinjoin` can be disabled from the coinjoin settings.
-If you want to coinjoin right now, then click the play button; if you want to stop coinjoin, then click the pause button.
+In case you want to start the process manually, then click the play button; if you want to stop coinjoin, then click the pause button.

-Coinjoin starts automatically whenever the amount of non-private funds is above the `Auto-start coinjoin threshold` (0.01 BTC by default).
+Coinjoin starts automatically whenever the amount of non-private funds is equal to or above the `Auto-start coinjoin threshold` (0.01 BTC by default).
-Wallets with less than or equal to 0.01 BTC are in _PlebStop_ mode, where funds are not coinjoined automatically, you must press play manually to coinjoin.
+Wallets with less than the `Auto-start coinjoin threshold` are in _PlebStop_ mode, where funds are not coinjoined automatically, you must press play manually to coinjoin.
-User can change the limit from the settings or turn coinjoin on manually by pressing the play button of the music box in the main view.
+The user can change the threshold from the settings or start coinjoin manually by pressing the play button of the music box in the main view.

 Notice that it is not yet possible to coinjoin from a hardware wallet, the keys must be "hot" on your computer.